Please note that Tapas no longer supports Internet Explorer.

 "I'll let the surprise inspection slide for today."

 I declared this bitterly, and Brian laughed as he turned the car left.
 He was probably planning to pick up some alcohol on the way.
 This route was a bit of a detour to my place.
-My home—the place I'd filled with only the things I loved, the most peaceful place in the world now that my grandmother was gone—was getting farther away.
+My home—the place I'd filled with nothing but things I loved, the place that was supposed to be the most peaceful place in the world now that my grandmother was gone—was getting farther away.
 Yet in that moment, I felt a strange sense of relief.

 "Hey, Brian.
 I'm kind of in the mood for a little drive."